You could save money on travel costs with our 11 simple ticket-booking hacks and driving shortcuts.

-You can get back a lot of what you spend on petrol by carpooling, otherwise known as car sharing.
-There are several websites that match people driving from A to B with someone who is willing to pay money to get a lift from A to B. Plus, some cities have roads with two-plus lanes which are only open to cars carrying two or more people.
+You can get back some of what you spend on petrol by carpooling.
+There are several websites that match people driving from A to B with someone who needs a lift on the same route.

 There are easy ways to get more miles out of your fuel tank.
 If there’s anything inside your car you don’t need, take it out.
-The weight will be causing you to use more fuel.
+The additional weight can result in your car burning more fuel.
 Keeping your tyres properly inflated will also give you more miles.
-Also, if your car’s dashboard can show your current miles per gallon, use it.
-This can help you judge how fuel-efficient your driving is.

 Less fuss on the bus

-Not only can fuel put a hole in your pocket, but parking these days can also cost you a fortune.
-If you go into town for work or just on a regular basis, you could make big savings, especially if you’re in for a long trip.
-In some places, parking for just a few hours could rack up a ticket of over £10.
-A bus day ticket usually comes in at under £5, though it can be more in some places.
-It also means you don’t have the stress of finding a parking space.
+Not only can fuel put a hole in your pocket but parking these days can also cost you a chunk of change.
+If you go into town for work or just on a regular basis, you could make big savings by opting for a bus, especially if you’re in for a long trip.
+Park and ride can also work out as a cheap alternative if you don’t fancy taking a bus for the entire journey.

 Please rate this article: